sicutglacies/stocks-moving-average/README.md

 # stocks-moving-average
-Tool for historical analysis of buy and sell moments
+Research of historical analysis of buy and sell moments using SMA30 and SMA 100 crossover strategy